 Amenities and Fun Things To Do:

-Loyd Park has 213 very nice campsites in 7 different campsite loops and each site has water and 30 amp electric hookup, fire ring and covered picnic table.
+Loyd Park has 213 great campsites in 7 different campsite loops and each site has water and 30 amp electric hookup, fire ring and covered picnic table.
 Most of the sites are level, well shaded, and there are quite a few sites on the lake or with a lake view.
-The shoreline is conducive to parking a boat or waverunner in front of your site.
+The shoreline is conducive to swimming, fishing, or parking a boat or waverunner in front of your site.

 Sites 23 through 40, which are in a camping loop away from the lake have sewer hook ups.
 31, sites have 50 AMP service.
-All of the sites at Loyd Park are spacious (averaging 1000 square feet!), clean, and well maintained.
+All of the sites at Loyd Park are spacious (averaging 1000 square feet!), clean, well maintained, and shaded.
 The roads and sites are paved and big rigs shouldn't have any trouble getting into the sites.

 If you don't have a camper or friends with no camper want to join you, there are 8 cabins available for rent at Loyd Park.
-Three cabins have 2 bedrooms sleeping 6 people, four cabins have 1 bedroom and a bunk bed niche sleeping 6 people, and one cabin is ADA accessible, sleeping 4 people.
-The cabins include: electricity and running water: central heat and air conditioning; bathroom with shower; full kitchen with utensils; stove, oven, refrigerator, and sink; 4 person dinette; bed linens and towels; satellite TV; front porch with a great lake; bedroom ceiling fans and dining room fan; overed pavilion with picnic table; and a charcoal BBQ grill & fire ring.
+Three cabins have 2 bedrooms sleeping 6 people, four cabins have 1 bedroom and a bunk bed and sleep 4 people, and one cabin is ADA accessible, sleeping 4 people.
+The cabins include: electricity and running water: central heat and air conditioning; bathroom with shower; full kitchen with utensils; stove, oven, refrigerator, and sink; 4 person dinette; bed linens and towels; satellite TV; front porch with a great lake; bedroom ceiling fans and dining room fan; overed pavilion with picnic table; and a charcoal BBQ grill and fire ring.
 All of the cabins are less than 200 yards to the lake.
 They are clean, comfortable, and well maintained.

 In addition to great sites and cabins, one of the other reasons we love Loyd Park is because it is loaded with amenities, some of which include: